Our Team

 Beth has been an educator and early childhood advocate for a lifetime.
 She received her BA in English Literature at UC Berkeley and then completed her Early Childhood Master Teacher/ Site Supervisor teaching permit at San Francisco City College.
 She spent most of her 20s teaching at a diverse, play-based preschool co-op in the San Francisco Mission neighborhood, where she solidified her belief that the early years of a child's life are both critically important and also require a strong network between family, community, and school.

 Forest school represents the intersection of her professional experience and her passion.
-As a long-time outdoor adventurer, she finds herself retreating to nature when life seems overwhelming and has seen repeatedly how time in nature acts as a poultice for all the busyness, distraction, and disconnect of our current social climate.
-She believes deeply that a return to our wild, essential selves is the only way we will heal the challenges of our flailing world and that we should begin by offering that sense of wild to our children.
+As an avid outdoor adventurer, she finds herself retreating to nature when life seems overwhelming and has seen repeatedly how time in nature acts as a poultice for all the busyness, distraction, and disconnect of our current social climate.
+She believes education should focus on joy, connection, emotional literacy, and an understanding of the self both as an individual and as part of a greater community.
 Forest school is a place where her own two young daughters have evolved into assured, emotionally-attuned, tree-loving, powerful creatures.

-When she’s not teaching, she loves disappearing into a good book, hiking, practicing Functional Patterns, trying new recipes, exploring alternative modalities of healing, and expanding her fledgling knowledge of bushcraft and wilderness survival skills.
+When she’s not teaching, she loves disappearing into a good book, hiking, camping, practicing Functional Patterns, dancing, exploring alternative modalities of healing, and expanding her fledgling knowledge of bushcraft and wilderness survival skills.

 Katie Krauss